mmore500/downstream/joss/paper.md

 Downstream provides algorithms for curating stream downsample density according to three primary temporal distributions: steady, stretched, and tilted.

-The **steady algorithm** maintainains uniform spacing between retained items.
+The **steady algorithm** maintains uniform spacing between retained items.
 This approach is best suited for applications in which it is important to maintain data from all time periods, such as for trend analysis in long-term monitoring systems.
 In addition to an approach proposed in [@moreno2024algorithms], Downstream includes Python implementation of the ``compressing ring buffer'' approach for steady curation developed by [@Gunther2014].

 The **stretched algorithm** prioritizes older data while maintaining recent context, focusing on preserving the origins of the stream.
 Specifically, the density of retained data is thinned proportionally to depth in the stream.
-This approach suits applications where detailed understanding initial conditions is critical.
+This approach suits applications where detailed understanding of initial conditions is critical.

 The **tilted algorithm** prioritizes recent information over older data.
 Specifically, the density of retained data is thinned proportionally to age.